DavideRossi1/AdvancedHPC-Project/Jacobi/README.md

 ![sendrecgraph](imgs/sendrecgraph.png)

-The idea to compute the solution is the following: each process will have two submatrices with `myWorkSize` rows plus 2 ghost rows more, one above and one below, to perform the update (which only happens for the internal points: neighbor processes will deal with boundaries update).
-Each process only initializes and updates the internal rows of the submatrices, and then exchanges the boundary rows with the neighbor processes.
+The idea to compute the solution is the following: each process will have two submatrices with `myWorkSize = 9/3 + 0 + 2 = 5` rows, also considering the 2 ghost rows, one above and one below, to perform the update.
+Each process only initializes and updates the internal rows of one submatrix, and then exchanges the boundary rows with the neighbor processes.
 More precisely, each process first initializes its own submatrices and then continuously:

 - updates the values of the internal points (hence excluding its first and last row and the first and last column) of one submatrix using the values from the other one:

   ![update](imgs/update.png)

-- updates the boundaries: it sends its second row to the upper process and its semilast row to the lower one, and receives its last row from the lower process and its first row from the upper one.
-First (last) process will only send and receive one row, since its first (last) row is a fixed boundary condition:
+- updates the boundaries: it sends its second row to the upper process and its semilast row to the lower one, and receives its first row from the upper process and its last row from the lower one (first and last process only put a single row, since the other one is a fixed boundary condition):

   ![sendrec](imgs/sendrec.png)